-Joe is traveling to the USA in December and wants to reduce his risk of a weakening in the US\$/R exchange rate when he buys his US\$ travelers cheques or currency.
+Joe is traveling to the USA in December and wants to reduce his risk of a weakening Rand in the US\$/R exchange rate when he buys his US\$ travelers cheques or currency.
 In the event that the Rand weakens against the Dollar, the US \$ will be more expensive.

-In order to hedge against the Risk of a weakening Rand, Joe can purchase a currency futures contract now (ie. September).
-In doing so, Joe is able to 'lock in' the current exchange rate of R 7.2125.
-One currency futures contract is worth \$ 1 000.
-If Joe plans to take \$ 7 000, he is required to buy 7 currency future contracts thereby making his exposure \$ 7 000 and therefore equivalent to his exposure in the spot market or the amount of Dollars he will purchase for his holiday.
-The currency futures exposure of \$ 7 000 equates to an exposure of R 50 488 (\$ 7 000 x R 7.2125).
+In order to hedge against the Risk of a weakening Rand, Joe can purchase a Currency Futures contract now (i.e. September).
+In doing so, Joe is able to 'lock in' the current exchange rate of R7.2125.
+One Currency Futures contract is worth \$1 000.
+If Joe plans to take \$7 000, he is required to buy 7 Currency Future contracts, thereby making his exposure \$7 000 which is equivalent to his exposure in the spot market, or the amount of Dollars he will purchase for his holiday.
+The Currency Futures exposure of \$7 000 x R7.2125).

-Fortunately the currency futures contract does not require Joe to deposit the full nominal exposure but instead Joe will only have to deposit the initial margin amount.
-The initial margin is R 1 785 (R 255 initial margin x 7 contracts).
+Fortunately the Currency Futures contract does not require Joe to deposit the full nominal exposure but instead Joe will only have to deposit the initial margin amount.
+The initial margin is R1 785 (R255 initial margin x 7 contracts).
 Joe will be required to pay a brokerage fee.
 This fee is negotiated with the member chosen.

 In December Joe is ready to buy his travelers cheques at the current exchange rate.
-Assuming the exchange rate has now moved to R 7.6035, the US\$ 7 000 would now cost R 53 226 (an extra R 2 737).
+Assuming the exchange rate has now moved to R7.6035, the US \$7 000 would now cost R53 226 (an extra R2 737).
 Joe is therefore expected to spend more than he anticipated in September.

-Although Joe has essentially made a loss after buying the travelers cheques he has made a counteractive profit on the currency futures contracts.
-The currency futures position has made a profit of R 2 737 (R $7.6035 - R 7.2125 \times 1 000 \times 7$).
-Joe therefore sells his currency futures contract and uses the profit earned to offset the increased cost of the travelers cheques.
-Joe has effectively paid R 7.2125 per 1 US\$ when purchasing the travelers cheques, three months later.
-He was therefore successful in locking in the Rand/Dollar exchange rate in September.
+Although Joe has essentially made a loss after buying the travelers cheques, he has made a counteractive profit on the Currency Futures contracts.
+The Currency Futures position has made a profit of R2 737 (R7.6035 - R7.2125 x 1 000 x 7).
+Joe therefore sells his Currency Futures contract and uses the profit earned to offset the increased cost of the travelers' cheques.
+Joe has effectively paid R7.2125 per 1 U S\$ when purchasing the travelers cheques, three months later.
+He was therefore successful in locking in the Rand/ Dollar exchange rate in September.